BorisTheBrave/RuleBook/docs/index.md

 ### `.AbideBy(rulebook)`
 Creates a rule that invokes another rulebook, then stopping or returning if that rulebook did so.
 See [rulebook rules](#rulebook-rules).

 `rulebook` must have the same type signature as the parent rulebook.
-To abide by a rulebook with a non-matching signature, make a normal rule that called `rulebook.Evaluate` from it's body.
+To abide by a rulebook with a non-matching signature, make a normal rule that called `rulebook.Evaluate` from its body.

 ### `.Follow(rulebook)`
 Creates a rule that invokes another rulebook, ignoring any result of the rulebook (bar throwing an Exception).
 See [rulebook rules](#rulebook-rules).

 `rulebook` must have the same type signature as the parent rulebook.
-To abide by a rulebook with a non-matching signature, make a normal rule that called `rulebook.Invoke` from it's body.
+To abide by a rulebook with a non-matching signature, make a normal rule that called `rulebook.Invoke` from its body.

 ## Defining rules from an object